Most Searched Apartments in Georgia

-What is the price range for a studio apartment in Sandy Springs, GA?
+What is the price of a 3 bedroom apartment in Sandy Springs, GA?

-What is the price range for a 1-bedroom apartment in Sandy Springs, GA?
+What is the average size of a 3 bedroom apartment in Sandy Springs, GA?

-What is the price range for a 2-bedroom apartment in Sandy Springs, GA?
+What are the advantages of renting a 3 bedroom apartment in Sandy Springs, GA?

-What is the price range for a 3-bedroom apartment in Sandy Springs, GA?
+What are the downsides of renting a 3 bedroom apartment in Sandy Springs, GA?

 Sandy Springs, GA Demographics

 A total population of 107,072 lives in Sandy Springs, GA, according to data published by the U.S. Census Bureau.
 Population statistics show that 56,218 of Atlanta’s residents are women and 50,854 are men.
 The median age of the population in Sandy Springs, GA is 36.5.

 Average Rent in Sandy Springs, GA

 - Sandy Springs, GA Average Rental Price, November 2019 $1,533 /mo

 Apartments for rent in Sandy Springs, GA have an average price of $1,533 per month.